awesomerank/awesomerank.github.io/lists/stoeffel/awesome-fp-js.md

 * [claire](https://github.com/robotlolita/claire) – A property-based testing library for clearly specifying code invariants and behaviour.
 * [FPO.js ★229](getify/fpo) – FP library for JavaScript by Kyle Simpson (aka getify).
 Supports named-argument style methods.
 * [Javascript Parser Combinator ★21](d-plaindoux/parsec) – Javascript parser combinator implementation inspired by the Haskell's Parsec
+* [fun-task ★197](rpominov/fun-task) – An abstraction for managing asynchronous code in JS.
+Tasks are similar to Promises with the key difference that Tasks can represent a computation while Promises can represent only the results of a computation.
+Ships with Flow type definitions.
+* [most ★1962](cujojs/most) – Ultra-high performance reactive programming to help you compose asynchronous operations on streams of values and events without many of the hazards of side effects and mutable shared state.

 ### Data Structures